 Image falling on the camera sensor can be seen directly on the viewfinder.
 This makes mirrorless cameras lightweight and easy to handle.

-You can get both Crop frame camera bodies as well as full-frame camera bodies in mirrorless cameras.
+You can get both Crop (APS-C) camera bodies as well as full-frame camera bodies in mirrorless cameras.
 Sony A1 is the current best full-frame mirrorless camera body.
-Nikon and Sony also have mirrorless camera bodies.
+Nikon and Canon also have mirrorless camera bodies.

 They also come with a detachable lens feature.
 The lens options are comparatively less since they are new to the market.
 Nikon and Canon have come with adapters, to mount the existing DSLR lenses onto the mirrorless cameras.